 This hamper feels luxurious and sophisticated, a perfect gift, you also get a chocolate bar with a perfect blend of rich dark chocolate and sea salt and a luxurious dark hot chocolate.
 It’s on the pricey side at £50, as you only get three products, but for how lavish it is and how great quality the chocolate is, it’s worth the money.

 The aim for this kit was to isolate in style and Coco has achieved that.
 Their packaging is beautiful, colourful and modern with bright bold colours – making it an eye-catching gift, or a treat for yourself.
 For the amount of chocolate you receive, it’s quite expensive, but if you’re after a stylish gift for a chocolate lover, this is perfect.

 In the hamper you’ll find four 80g bars, packets of dark chocolate raisins, and caramel hazelnuts and a deliciously smooth salted caramel hot chocolate.
 The flavours are unusual but not outrageous with a combination of classics like hazelnut and caramel complimented by bolder ones like passionfruit and dark chocolate.
 In particular, the rhubarb and ginger chocolate bar with milk chocolate was delicious.
 The silky-smooth sweet chocolate balanced out the heat the comes from the ginger and floral notes from the rhubarb perfectly.

 Find more advice on working with chocolate…

-Looking for chocolate recipes?
+Looking for chocolate recipes and ideas?